TheLancashireman/Joat/README.md

 # UNDER CONSTRUCTION

-Jack-of-all-trades is a little development tool with several features.
+Jack-of-all-trades is a little development tool with several useful features.
 It is based on an arduino nano and uses a 2x16 character display.

 ## Features

 * frequency meter
+* capacitance meter

 Planned:
 * programming AVR microcontrollers using the serial/SPI technique.
 * resetting the fuses and erasing AVR microcontrollers using the HVP technique.
-* a capacitance meter
-* an inductance meter
+* inductance meter
 * anything else I can think of that will fit in the flash

 ## How it works

 A standard 2x16 LCD of VFD display provides visual output.
-The LiquidCrystal class is used in 4-bit mode with no read pin, this requiring 6 pins D2..D7
+The LiquidCrystal class is used in 4-bit mode with no read pin, thus requiring 6 pins (D2..D7).

+Timer1 runs at the full CPU frequency of 16 MHz.
+This timer provides all the timing for the application.
+The standard timing functions from wiring.c are not used.
+The file timing.cpp provides a compatibility layer, but for accuracy it is better to use the raw ticks.
+Time measurement is passive (no interrupts), which means you have to read the time every 4 ms or less.
+That is not usually a problem.
+Time is monotonically increasing using a 64-bit variable, which is good for the naxt 36000 years :-) But of course you can truncate the value to 32 bits or even less if you want.

 Two buttons control the operation.
 The buttons are both connected to analogue pin 6 via resistors.
 With no buttons pressed, the intput voltage is about 5v.
 With button 1 pressed the level drops to about 2.5v.